feature request #5848

 The problem really seems to be the missing first "\".
 Maybe it got lost somewhere on the way because the first "\" was interpreted as the Java escape character.
 It could also be that the path was stored in a Java class that is not capable of handling UNC paths.
 (I remember that e.g. java.net.URI had such problems, but I'm not completely sure.)

-#7 Updated by Ben Stöver about 2 years ago
+#7 Updated by Ben Stöver over 2 years ago

 Patrick merged the current code into my branch and I tested it.
 I currently always run the EDITor with the option "-Duser.home=I:\" as described above.
 If I remove this option and start the EDITor with the current code version, I do not see any of my databases anymore in the "Connections" view and I cannot create new databases.
 The errors in the attached text file occur.